kalavattam/2023_tutorial_ChIP-seq/work_align-tally_data-Brn1_genome-cat.md

 ```
 *The assumption here is that the spike-in controls are proportional to the actual chromatin content and should ideally represent similar scaling factors.*

-3. For the sample IP, calculate a scaling factor by dividing the input ratio by the IP ratio
+3. For the sample IP, calculate a scaling factor by dividing the input ratio by the IP ratio.
 ```R
 ## R ##
       sf_IP <- ratio_input / ratio_IP
 ```
 *This scaling factor aims to correct for potential differences in IP efficiency and sequencing depth between the input and IP samples.*

-4. For the sample input, the scaling factor is set to 1
+4. For the sample input, the scaling factor is set to 1.
 ```R
 ## R ##
    sf_input <- 1 # (i.e., from rat_IP / rat_IP)
 ```
 *Since the scaling factor for the input is calculated as 1, the input coverage will remain unchanged after scaling.*

-5. Using deepTools `bamCoverage`, compute IP coverage by multiplying by the IP scaling factor
+5. Using deepTools `bamCoverage`, compute IP coverage by multiplying by the IP scaling factor.
 ```bash
 ## shell ##